Research

 Background and Findings: Stuart’s graduate work tested whether and how the native lizard Anolis carolinensis is responding evolutionarily to the recent invasion of A. sagrei to small spoil islands in Mosquito Lagoon, Florida.
 Anolis carolinensis naturally occurs on every island in the lagoon.
 A. sagrei has reached nearly every island.
 Stuart compared A. carolinensis perch height and toepad morphology on five islands where A. carolinensis was the only anole (the controls) to six islands where A. sagrei had invaded sometime since 1995 (the treatments).
 Anolis carolinensis perched higher in the presence of A. sagrei and also had larger toepads with more clingy lamellae.
 This is consistent with toepad morphology across myriad arboreal anole species.
 A common garden experiment suggests that these toepad differences are evolved.
 Stuart et al. also also ruled out alternative explanations like chance or environmental differences among treatments.

 Ongoing work: With colleagues Ambika Kamath, Nick Herrmann, and Kiyoko Gotanda, we re-started this work in 2019, after finding that one of the five control islands had been invaded by A. sagrei sometime between 2011 and 2018.
 That paper is published (Kamath et al. 2020).
-I’m also working with Douglas Crawford and Marjorie Oleksiak from University of Miami on a genomic analysis of character displacement in this system–stay tuned.
+I’ve worked with Douglas Crawford and Marjorie Oleksiak from University of Miami on a genomic analysis of character displacement in this system (Crawford et al. 2023).
+My graduate student Emmanuel Ezumel has picked up the torch; we spent June 2024 resampling this system–stay tuned!

 Anolis carolinensis Anolis sagrei